Beckham had to go after celebrity got in the way, Ferguson

 Beckham, who burst into the limelight after coming through the ranks at United, features heavily in "My Autobiography", published by Hodder and Stoughton, Ferguson's recollections of the years since the 1999 treble-winning season.

-Ferguson's relationships with former skipper Roy Keane, current striker Wayne Rooney and arch-managerial rivals such as Rafa Benitez and Arsene Wenger also get plenty of coverage.
+Ferguson's relationships with former skipper Roy Keane, current striker Wayne Rooney and arch-managerial rivals such as Rafa Benitez and Arsene Wenger also get plenty of wordage.

 Ferguson, 71, ended 27 years in charge of one of the world's biggest football clubs last season having claimed a 13th Premier League title for the club.